 Significantly, the Company has completed a Consulta Previa ("CP") agreement with the local Cocomacia communities which provides exploration access to the Cobrasco concession area for a period of ten years.
 The agreement is broadly based and provides for economic assistance to the local community as well as social development programs.
-The CP consultation process was carried out by the Company, Cocomacia and local community leaders under the supervision of the Colombian Ministry of the Interior.
+The CP consultation process was carried out by Rugby, Cocomacia and local community leaders under the supervision of the Colombian Ministry of the Interior.
 This is the first successful mineral exploration CP to be carried out in Choco Province.
 The Company filed an application to allow for drilling in November 2017 and at the request of the authorities submitted additional technical information including a geophysical survey to identify underground water resources in August 2018.
-On April 29, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department ("Forestry"), a division within the Colombian Ministry of the Environment.
+In April, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department ("Forestry"), a division within the Colombian Ministry of the Environment.
 The Company appealed the decision which was rejected by Forestry in November 2019.
-The Company continues to work with environmental experts and legal advisors to address Forestry's concerns and explore best options to obtain approval.